I am currently a postdoctoral fellow at USC. My research interests focus on cosmology, dark matter and dark energy.

 Sterile neutrinos produced through self-interactions of active neutrinos have received attention as a particle candidate that can yield the entire observed DM relic abundance without violating the most stringent constraints from X-ray observations.
 We examine consistency of this production mechanism with the abundance of small-scale structure in the universe, as captured by the population of ultra-faint dwarf galaxies orbiting the Milky Way.

-The presence of light thermally coupled dark matter affects early expansion history and production of light elements during the Big Bang Nucleosynthesis (BBN).
+The presence of light thermally coupled dark matter affects early expansion history and production of light elements during the Big Bang Nucleosynthesis.
 Specifically, dark matter that annihilates into Standard Model particles can modify the effective number of light species in the universe Neff, as well as the abundance of light elements created buring BBN.
-These quantities in turn affect the cosmic microwave background (CMB) anisotropy.
-We present the first joint analysis of small-scale temperature and polarization CMB anisotropy from Atacama Cosmology Telescope (ACT) and South Pole Telescope (SPT), together with Planck data and the recent primordial abundance measurements of helium and deuterium to place comprehensive bounds on the mass of light thermal-relic dark matter.
+These quantities in turn affect the cosmic microwave background anisotropy.
+We present the first joint analysis of small-scale temperature and polarization CMB anisotropy from ACT and SPT, together with Planck data and the recent primordial abundance measurements to place comprehensive bounds on the mass of light thermal-relic dark matter.

 We constrain interacting dark matter and dark energy (IDMDE) models using a 450-degree-square cosmic shear data from the Kilo Degree Survey (KiDS) and the angular power spectra from Planck’s latest cosmic microwave background measurements.
 We revisit the discordance problem in the standard Lambda cold dark matter (ΛCDM) model between weak lensing and Planck datasets and extend the discussion by introducing interacting dark sectors.
 The IDMDE models are found to be able to alleviate the discordance between KiDS and Planck as previously inferred from the ΛCDM model, and moderately favored by a combination of the two datasets.